jcjorel/clonesquad-ec2-pet-autoscaler/docs/TOOLS.md

 toward a user-supplied list of ports while allowing the current established ones to continue.
-The external load-balancer health-checks will thus fail as soon as the instance falls in the 'draining' state allowing a smooth redirection toward other serving instances without user noticing the event.
+The external load-balancer health-checks will thus fail as soon as the instance falls in the 'draining' state allowing a smooth redirection toward other serving instances without users noticing the event.

-Users can also decide to write their own logic for reacting to 'draining' state (See [Configuration](#Configuration)).
+Users can also decide to write their own logic for reacting to 'draining' or other state (See [Configuration](#Configuration)).

 ## Installation